rudderlabs/rudder-integration-qualtrics-android/README.md

 ## Integrating Qualtrics for RudderStack's Android SDK

-1. Add [Qualtrics](https://www.qualtrics.com/) as a destination in the [RudderStack dashboard](https://app.rudderstack.com/) and define the app secret key.
+1. Add [Qualtrics](https://www.qualtrics.com/) as a destination in the [RudderStack dashboard](https://app.rudderstack.com/) and define the Project ID and Brand ID.

 2. Add the following `dependencies` to your `app/build.gradle` file as shown: